mocobeta/embcli/packages/embcli-voyage/README.md

     * input_type (str) - Type of the input text.
 Options: 'None', 'query', 'document' Defaults to 'None'.
     * truncation (bool) - Whether to truncate the input texts to fit within the context length.
 Defaults to True.
     * output_dimension (int) - The number of dimensions for resulting output embeddings.
+    * output_dtype (str) - The data type for the embeddings to be returned.
+Options: float, int8, uint8, binary, ubinary. float is supported for all models. int8, uint8, binary, and ubinary are supported by voyage-3-large, voyage-3.5, voyage-3.5-lite, and voyage-code-3.
 VoyageMultimodalEmbeddingModel
     Vendor: voyage
     Models: